Chart Color Schemes

 Palm Beach features high concentrations of group households, with a lower-than-average median household size

-Family households account for 63.2% of all households, including 24.7% couples with children, 27.2% couples without children, and 10.3% single parent families.
+Family households account for 63.2% of all households, consisting of 24.7% couples with children, 27.2% couples without children, and 10.3% single parent families.
 Non-family households make up the remaining 36.8%, with lone person households at 29.8% and group households comprising 7.0%.
 The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households